indigorave/mws-restaurant-stage-1/README.md

-# FeedReeder Testing by Tracy Fussell
+# Restaurant Review App by Tracy Fussell

 ## Table of Contents